Comparing Approaches

 Psychodynamic therapy is harder to research.
 It's less structured, longer-term, and its effects are harder to capture in questionnaire scores.
 But 'harder to research' isn't the same as 'less effective.'

-Meta-analyses show psychodynamic therapy is effective for depression, anxiety, personality difficulties, and relationship problems.
-The evidence is substantial, just less publicised.
+Reviews and meta-analyses report evidence for psychodynamic therapy across depression, anxiety, personality difficulties, and relationship problems.
+The evidence base is real, just less publicised.
 Neither approach has a monopoly on science.

 I'm a psychodynamic therapist practising in Croydon, South London.
 I work with individuals who want to go beyond symptom management to understand why they're stuck.